klameer/comp_investing_1/README.md

 High frequency trading.
 Looks at the order book and sees if there are more people buying or selling and predicts marked movement based on this.
 Brokers facilitate short selling

-## MODULE 4 - What is the value of a company
-Market Cap  - # Of Shares * Price per share
-Future Dividends - dividend/(1-gamma) gamma being the discount rate Book Value - If we split the company up, what is the sum of its parts

-Fundamental Analysis - If you think a company is more valuable than its current stock price then this is an opportunity.
-Value is the sum of book value and the present values of future returns (intrinsic value).

-Capital Assets Pricing Model (CAPM)
-Assumptions
- - Return on stocks has two components
-    - Systematic
-    - Residual

 ## QSTK